QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 # Code explanation
-The code is written in LEGO MINDSTORMS block programming and you can download and checl it <a href="#"> here</a>.
+The code is written in LEGO MINDSTORMS block programming language and you can download and check it <a href="#"> here</a>.